The difference between On-Grid and Off-Grid Solar

 Advantages:

-self-sustainable systems can work independently and do not rely on the grid.
+These self-sustainable systems can work independently and do not rely on the grid.

-are ideal for remote areas where there is no power access from the grid.
+These are ideal for remote areas where there is no power access from the grid.

 Disadvantage:

-can not expect the power to supply all your loads, because the cost and the
+We can not expect the power to supply all your loads, because the cost and the volume of the batteries would be prohibitive.
+Off-grid systems require much more specialized equipment, which is more expensive and more complex to install.

 Applications:

-supply in rural and remote areas - Off-grid solar systems can facilitate
+Electricity supply in rural and remote areas - Off-grid solar systems can facilitate independent, long-term and sustainable electricity generation in rural and remote areas.

-back up in areas with frequent electricity cuts.
+Power back up in areas with frequent electricity cuts.